 - What about a cat’s toileting?

-What should you consider thinking about and buying for short or long hiking trip with your cat?
+What should you consider before hiking with your cat:

 Your older cat may adapt to short hiking adventures, but some are stuck in their ways.
 A healthy younger cat will manage a two-mile walk, but an older cat may struggle.
 A senior will prefer to sleep more than go on epic hikes.